Last updated on January 24th, 2026

 Homemade pizza truly has my heart.
 It’s always our first choice for Saturday night dinners, and once you’ve perfected your own crust there really is no going back.

-This is my take on hand-mixed, restaurant-quality pizza dough that you can bake up in your own oven.
-Like my artisan bread recipes, it’s a no-knead high hydration dough made with just 4 key ingredients – flour, water, active dry yeast and kosher or fine sea salt.
+This is my take on hand-mixed, restaurant-quality pizza dough that you can bake in your own oven.
+Like my artisan bread recipes, it’s a no-knead, high hydration dough made with just 4 key ingredients – flour, water, active dry yeast and kosher or fine sea salt.
 It’s super easy to handle – you’ll have no trouble stretching it – and results in a perfectly light and chewy crust with a tall rise every time.

 The key to perfect pizza dough is the slow, overnight fermentation to build strong, almost-sourdough-like flavour.
 Then, the high oven temperature adds a touch of smokiness while using a baking steel or pizza stone produces those much sought after, blistered bubbles and charred, crispy bottoms.